Submissions/seneschal/docs/tech_specs.md

 Regular users issue commands that send _request_ _messages_.
 A _message_ is a small JSON file that specifies the desired action.
 For _requests_, the files are written to a special publicly writeable directory, the _inbox directory_.

-A standard daemon named _seneschald_ polls the _inbox directory_, applies business and security rules, and then takes appropriate action such as rejecting the request, initiating a direct copy operation in a subprocess, or submitting a job to a cluster.
+A standard daemon named _seneschald_ polls the _inbox directory_, applies business and security rules, and then takes appropriate action such as rejecting the request, initiating a direct copy operation in a subprocess, or submitting a job to a batch scheduler.
 As is typical, the daemon has a PID file and responds to `SIGTERM` by shutting down after a few seconds.

 With the exception of subprocesses executing copies, all state is maintained on the filesystem.
 This allows the daemon to recover from restart.
 Of course any subprocesses running local copies would be killed with the daemon, and those local copies would have to be restarted.
 This is not a problem if the copy is similar to rsync.

 In addition to the normal logging expected of a daemon, the _seneschald_ daemon writes to a special _audit log_, noting all events that might be security relevant.
 These events are formatted to optimize ingestion by log analysis systems, such as splunk.

-Cluster jobs run inside a _job wrapper_ that sends start and finish _job events_ as _messages_ back to the daemon by writing small text files to a special directory that is different from the one used by users making requests.
+Batch jobs run inside a _job wrapper_ that sends start and finish _job events_ as _messages_ back to the daemon by writing small text files to a special directory that is different from the one used by users making requests.
 These messages usually trigger audit logging and progress updates to the _request_.

 The _seneschald_ daemon is just a framework for automation.
 Almost all of the security logic and workflow machinery is provided by _plugins_.
 This allows more efficient change management, since the plugins will evolve on different timescales from each other and the daemon.